-Release Notes for Spring Cloud® Services on Pivotal Cloud Foundry
+Release Notes for Pivotal Spring Cloud Services

-Release notes for Spring Cloud Services for Pivotal Cloud Foundry
+Release notes for Pivotal Spring Cloud Services

 p-spring-cloud-services org to deploy service instance backing apps.
 Deleting SCS v2.0.10 or earlier will delete this org, including any v3.0.x backing apps.
 See Known Issues.
+Pivotal recommends upgrading and migrating completely to SCS v3.1.x.
+For more information, see Upgrading Pivotal Spring Cloud Services.

 Spring Cloud Services 3.0.x Shares Org Used by 2.0.x

-Spring Cloud Services (SCS) 3.0.x uses the
+Spring Cloud Services (SCS) v3.0.x uses the

 p-spring-cloud-services org for deployment of backing apps for service instances.
 SCS v2.0.x, which is a separate tile, also uses this org.
 In SCS v2.0.10 and earlier, the Broker Deregistrar pre-delete lifecycle errand deletes the